 Captain Dana Goward

-A licensed helicopter and fixed wing pilot, he commanded the US Coast Guard’s air station in New Orleans and served as the service’s first Chief, Office of Board Forces, before retiring as a Captain.
+A licensed helicopter and fixed wing pilot, Dana commanded the U.S. Coast Guard’s air station in New Orleans and served as the service’s first Chief, Office of Board Forces, before retiring as a Captain.

 He is also President of the Resilient Navigation and Timing Foundation, Chairman of the Board for the Association for Rescue at Sea, and is a member of the governing council for the Institute of Navigation.